nuxtrdev/nuxtr-vscode/README.md

 <br>
 <br>

+Certainly!
+Here's a refined version of the section on IntelliSense and Auto Completion:

 ### IntelliSense and Auto Completion

-Nuxtr VSCode offers a robust IntelliSense with focused support for Vue files, offering relative path completion from the pages directory for [NuxtLinks](https://nuxt.com/docs/api/components/nuxt-link#internal-routing) and from the [public or static directories](https://nuxt.com/docs/guide/directory-structure/public) for media resources, depending on your Nuxt version.
-Moreover, it offers IntelliSense for essential configuration files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore) and [`.nuxtrc`](), empowering you with accurate insights and efficient coding.
+Nuxtr VSCode offers robust IntelliSense capabilities tailored for Vue files.
+This includes dynamic path completion for [NuxtLinks](https://nuxt.com/docs/api/components/nuxt-link#internal-routing) within the pages directory, and seamless handling of media resources from the [public or static directories](https://nuxt.com/docs/guide/directory-structure/public), depending on your Nuxt version.
+Additionally, enjoy IntelliSense support for critical configuration files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore) and [`.nuxtrc`](https://nuxt.com/docs/guide/directory-structure/nuxtrc), ensuring precise guidance and efficient coding.

 You can enable/disable IntelliSense from the settings: